-Category Priorities Achievements Score Financial Performance (60%) DCF/Share Results Threshold: \$7.73 - Target: \$8.59 - Max: \$9.88 Actual performance: \$10.08 , Adjusted EBITDA Threshold: \$2,200 - Target \$2,444 - Max: \$2,811 Actual performance: \$2,901 million Operational Performance (30%) Volume growth Threshold and maximum +/- 5% variance to 11% guidance Actual performance: 28% (0074) Cost discipline Threshold: \$1,169MM - Target: \$1,063MM - Max: \$957 MM Actual performance: \$1,183 million Project & commercial execution Threshold set at achievement of quarterly in-service dates and planned budgets for major projects, may exceed target with successful efforts towards corporate simplification.
+Category Priorities Achievements Score Financial Performance (60%) DCF/Share Threshold: \$7.73 - Target: \$8.59 - Max: \$9.88 Results Actual performance: \$10.08 2.50 Adjusted EBITDA Threshold: \$2,200 - Target \$2,444 - Max: \$2,811 Actual performance: \$2,901 million 2.50 Operational Performance (30%) Volume growth Threshold and maximum +/- 5% variance to 11% guidance Actual performance: 28% 2.00 Cost discipline Threshold: \$1,169MM - Target: \$1,063MM - Max: \$957 MM Actual performance: \$1,183 million 0.00 Project & commercial execution Threshold set at achievement of quarterly in-service dates and planned budgets for major projects, may exceed target with successful efforts towards corporate simplification.
 Results: Legacy and Red Hills VI plants completed on-time and on-budget; achieved our commercial efforts for corporate simplification by selling our interest in GCX, repurchasing our DevCo interests, redeeming the TRC preferred stock and other simplification goals; successfully integrated two acquisitions.
-(10%) en Continue focus on identification and retention of talented employees Actual performance: time to fill open positions continues to decrease and voluntary turnover flat compared to 2021 1.00 ESG (Environmental, Social, Governance) Continue to advance: disclosures; investor and other stakeholder dialogue; progress toward methane intensity goals; and reduction in flaring from unplanned events.
-Actual performance: increased aerial surveys/ compressor station methane monitoring; continued focus on flaring reduction; significant efforts with ONE Future and API on methane emissions; established full time role for Senior Vice President of Sustainability with dedicated team; continued evaluation of TCFD work processes and other frameworks; improved disclosures and continued improvement in dialogue with investor community and other stakeholders.
+2.00 (10%) ESG (Envir Talent Management Continue focus on identification and retention of talented employees Actual performance: time to fill open positions continues to decrease and voluntary turnover flat compared to 2021 1.00 ESG (Environmental, Social, Governance) Continue to advance: disclosures; investor and other stakeholder dialogue; progress toward methane intensity goals; and reduction in flaring from unplanned events.
+Actual performance: increased aerial surveys/compressor station methane monitoring; continued focus on flaring reduction; significant efforts with ONE Future and API on methane emissions; established full time role for Senior Vice President of Sustainability with dedicated team; continued evaluation of TCFD work processes and other frameworks; improved disclosures and continued improvement in dialogue with investor community and other stakeholders.

-^{} For a description of how Adjusted EBITDA is calculated as compared to values included in our financial statements, please see additional information on Appendix A.
+For a description of how Adjusted EBITDA is calculated as compared to values included in our financial statements, please see additional information on Appendix A.